 Lenders want to see two things: -

 This means that the deposit comes from the borrowers own funds.
-Excepting a family gift and equity released from other property owned by the borrower, the lender wants to see that this money is not borrowed.
-Whether that be from a third party, loan or credit card.
+With the exception of a family gift or equity released from another property owned by the borrower, the lender wants to see that this money is not borrowed, for example from a third party, loan or credit card.